wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/instrumentation-app-insights/includes/2-configure.md

 1. Provision an Application Insights resource at the [Azure portal](https://portal.azure.com/?azure-portal=true).

-2. Edit your canvas app to set up the **Instrumentation** key and then publish the app.
+2. Edit your canvas app to set up the **Instrumentation Key** and then publish the app.

 Now, when users run your published app outside of Power Apps Studio, it will send telemetry to Application Insights.